stefanofa/awesome/TOPICS.md

 ## astrovim

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-## hacktoberfest

-*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-*   [gqty-dev/gqty](https://github.com/gqty-dev/gqty) - The No-GraphQL Client for TypeScript

-*   [ethereum-lists/chains](https://github.com/ethereum-lists/chains) - provides metadata for chains

-*   [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

-*   [godotengine/godot](https://github.com/godotengine/godot) - Godot Engine – Multi-platform 2D and 3D game engine

-*   [verdaccio/verdaccio](https://github.com/verdaccio/verdaccio) - 📦🔐 A lightweight Node.js private proxy registry

-*   [remotion-dev/remotion](https://github.com/remotion-dev/remotion) - 🎥      Make videos programmatically with React

-*   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

-*   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-Works with all frameworks as well as regular HTML/CSS/JS. 🥾

-*   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

-*   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-*   [octokit/octokit.js](https://github.com/octokit/octokit.js) - The all-batteries-included GitHub SDK for Browsers, Node.js, and Deno.

-*   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

-*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

-*   [smeijer/spin-delay](https://github.com/smeijer/spin-delay) - Smart spinner helper for React, to manage the duration of loading states.

-*   [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀

-*   [statelyai/xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.

-*   [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app

-*   [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.

-*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

 ## ide